jbirddog/blue/README.md

 1. Allow the host full control
 1. Bring some fun back into the world

-By convention BlueVM bytecode files have a `bs0` (BlueVM Stage 0) extension.
+BlueVM bytecode is stored in block sized (1024 byte) files that, by convention, have a `.bs0` (BlueVM Stage 0) extension.

 ## Building